 Park University (Park U) was established in 1875 as a private institution of higher learning with an innovative approach to education where students pay no tuition but work for the school instead as they continue their degrees.
 The university’s main campus in Parkville is located on a bluff towering over the Missouri River and serves more than 11,400 students.
 Park University operates more than 40 campuses in more than 20 states.

 Degree: BS in Criminal Justice Administration – Law Enforcement, Corrections, or Security

 Upper Iowa University offers one of Iowa’s best law enforcement degree programs by offering a Bachelor of Public Administration (BPA) with an academic track in Law Enforcement.
 This law enforcement degree online program offered by Upper Iowa University is designed for those who have completed certain coursework or have extensive experience in law enforcement.
 Eligibility for Upper Iowa University’s law enforcement degree must be able to document the required college credit or experiential learning events.
 Students graduate prepared to adapt to ever-changing social and political conditions.

-Upper Iowa University was established in 1857.
-Upper Iowa University’s main campus in Fayette covers more than 90 rural acres and serves more than 6,000 students.
-Upper Iowa University was initially affiliated with the Methodist Church.
-Upper Iowa University maintains academic centers in Malaysia, Singapore, and Hong Kong.
+UIU was established in 1857.
+The university’s main campus in Fayette covers more than 90 rural acres and serves more than 6,000 students.
+It was initially affiliated with the Methodist Church.
+Upper Iowa University maintains academic centers in Malaysia, Singapore, and also Hong Kong.